About Us - Our Story & Heritage

 Instead, a vast machine with a computer at its heart turns out perfectly proportioned tongue and groove boards from rough planking, cut precisely to thickness and length, grooved and planed, ready for the next section.

 Most of the sheds come in common sections, which can be put together in a number of ways to make different buildings, according to what is selling well at the particular time.
 The show-site next door to the factory always displays a wide range of what’s available, along with different variations in roofs, windows, doors, and so forth.
 But the build quality remains the same, as well as the list options.

 And the guarantee?
 Waltons offer the best guarantee there is.
 To use their own words: “We’ve been here for over 130 years.
-The customers know where to find us if there’s anything wrong with any of our products, and if there is, that we’ll put it right.”
+The customers know where to find us if there’s anything wrong and if there is, we’ll put it right.”

-Craftsmanship and design remains the cornerstone of the success of the company today and our ethos for combining quality with value for money has been fundamental in making Walton Garden Buildings Ltd a leading UK manufacturer of quality garden buildings.
+Craftsmanship and design remains the cornerstone of the success of the company today and our ethos for combining quality with value for money has been fundamental in making Waltons as a leading UK retailer of quality garden buildings.

 Quality control and continuous improvement are central to the company’s philosophy.
-The Walton quality management system has been certified as complying with BS EN ISO 9002 and products supplied are inherently safe and reliable and built to meet expectations.
-Attention to detail is crucial and Walton's strives to engender a total quality approach from every member of its staff from the material sourcing to the production team.
+The Walton quality management system has been certified as complying with BS EN ISO 9001:2008.
+The products supplied are inherently safe and reliable and built to meet expectations.
+Attention to detail is crucial and Waltons strives to engender a total quality approach from every member of its staff from the material sourcing to the production team.

 To improve our effectiveness, we seek to set objectives and to record review and improve our Key Performance Indicators especially in terms of productivity and waste minimisation, financial performance, adherence to customer and consumer lead time expectations and standards of customer service.